jeffrwells/coderbase.io-staging/projects/coderbase.md

 I am going to walk through some of the background details of this platform, from a user signing up to how posts and projects are updated.

-## Customizing YAML with StringyYAML
+## Creating the custom repository

 We embed YAML frontmatter in our markdown files like I demonstrated above.
 When a user signs up we create a new Markdown file for each of his/her GitHub projects.
 In order to do this, we not only customize the name of the file, but also the values of all of the metadata keys in YAML.

 Ruby's Psych YAML library is good for parsing or writing pure YAML files, but is not built to deal with YAML inside of a string (which this file is until committed).
-I created a StringyYAML class that uses YAML but treats it like a string but escapes everything, and allows for updating the values by passing in a hash.
+I created a StringyYAML class that uses YAML but treats it like a string.
+It also escapes everything, and allows for updating the values by passing in a hash.

     require 'yaml'